Home » Recipes » Savory » Baked Veggie Nuggets Recipe

 While developing this recipe, I looked at dozens of vegetable nugget recipes for inspiration.
 Many of these call for broccoli, but I used riced cauliflower as the base for my nuggets instead.
 You can use store-bought riced cauliflower, or make your own by running fresh cauliflower through a food processor.

 Any combination of fresh or frozen vegetables will work in this recipe, so it’s an excellent way to clean out the vegetable drawer, or use up those “odds and ends” that aren’t quite enough for a full meal.
-In addition to changing up the vegetables in this “no chicken” nuggets recipe, it’s also easy to make gluten free, dairy free, or vegan with a few simple substitutions.
+In addition to changing up the vegetables in this recipe, it’s also easy to make gluten free, dairy free, or vegan with a few simple substitutions.
+It’s my favorite “no chicken” recipe, except perhaps for my no chicken noodle soup!

 A bowl of dip on a plate with veggie nuggets and carrot sticks, and green tea towels